Training Your Puppy Part 2: Potty Training

 As well as keeping your puppy on a regular feeding schedule, their food should also be taken away between meals.
 Removing the temptation will help them stick to their feeding times.
 Also, removing their water dish a couple hours before bedtime will help eliminate the urge to go in the middle of the night.

 Don’t let your pup wait too long to go!
 Start the day by taking your puppy out first thing in the morning.
-Puppies come with tiny bladders, so they will have to go out frequently.
+Puppies have tiny bladders, so they will have to go out frequently.
 As you build a consistent potty schedule, remember to also be consistent about where you take your pup to go.
 If they are taken to the same spot outside, the scent will encourage them to continue using that area.

 A rule of thumb: a puppy can only control their bladder for one hour per month of age.
 So generally speaking, if the pup is three months old, they should never have to wait longer than 3 hours to go.